manne65-hd/Kanboard-AdvancedCardOptions/README.md

 - Allow to indicate due-today or overdue in collapsed view.
 - Allow to display tags and/or category in collapsed view.
 - Allow to display task-description and/or latest comment in separate textboxes in expanded view.
+  - Allow to dynamically display/hide these textboxes by right-clicking an according icon in the card's header.
   - Select more options for each of the 2 textboxes.
     - Define size of text. _(Small, Medium, Normal)_
     - Define max. number of lines before scrollbars appear.